-Sugar plays an influential role in the development of chronic disease, so it’s important to realize how prevalent it is.
+Sugar plays an influential role in the development of chronic diseases like type 2 diabetes, so it’s important to realize how prevalent it is.

 Even many health-conscious people are eating significant amounts of sugar without realizing.